-- The policies and procedures adopted by the academy governing body (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff. - The academy maintains an up-to-date Single Central Record (SCR) which is reviewed regularly and is compliant with statutory guidance. - Sufficient resources and time are allocated to enable the DSL and other staff to discharge their responsibilities, including taking part in strategy discussions and inter-agency meetings, and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - The Headteacher will ensure all staff including supply teachers and volunteers have access to and read and understand the requirements placed on them through: the academy Child Protection Policy; the Code of Conduct Policy. - There are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in KCSiE 2023. - Where there is an allegation made against a member of staff (either paid or unpaid) that meets the criteria for a referral to the LADO, the allegation is discussed immediately with the LADO (within 24 hours) and that cases are managed as per Part Four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors in KCSiE 2023.
-If the allegation is against the Headteacher/Principal, then the Chair of the Academy Governing Body/Trust DSLs will manage the allegation see below. - When the academy premises are used for non-academy activities, seeking assurances that the body concerned has appropriate safeguarding and child protection policies and procedures in place, and inspecting them as needed, including liaising with the Trust.
+- The policies and procedures adopted by the academy governing body, (particularly those concerning referrals of cases of suspected abuse, neglect and exploitation), are understood, and followed by all staff. - The academy maintains an up-to-date Single Central Record (SCR) which is reviewed regularly and is compliant with statutory guidance. - Sufficient resources and time are allocated to enable the DSL and other staff to discharge their responsibilities, including taking part in strategy discussions and inter-agency meetings, and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - The Headteacher will ensure all staff including supply teachers and volunteers have access to and read and understand the requirements placed on them through: the academy Child Protection Policy; the Code of Conduct Policy. - There are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in KCSiE 2024. - Where there is an allegation made against a member of staff (either paid or unpaid) that meets the criteria for a referral to the LADO, the allegation is discussed immediately with the LADO (within 24 hours) and that cases are managed as per Part Four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors in KCSiE 2024.
+If the allegation is against the Headteacher or where there is a conflict of interest in reporting to the headteacher, then the Chair of the Academy Governing Body/Trust DSLs will manage the allegation see below. - When the academy premises are used for non-academy activities, seeking assurances that the body concerned has appropriate safeguarding and child protection policies and procedures in place, and inspecting them as needed, including liaising with the Trust.
 This will apply regardless of whether or not children who attend the prevision are on the academy roll.